|

 a dark, haunting, poetic, and action packed noir of a film, and a magnificent

-vision come to live.
+vision come to life.
 From the very

 not the light hearted and bright world that Superman or Spider-Man occupy.